MEET Your

 When I’m not working, you can usually find me hiking with my German Shepherd, Newkirk, planning my next road trip, or spending quality time with family and friends.

-Come rain or shine, I’ll be prepared!
-I’m a prepper, a planner, and that girl who always does her best to plan for every circumstance.
-Whether it’s a personal backpacking trip or a day out in a National Park for an elopement, I’ll bring the bear spray and the backup equipment.
+Whether it’s a personal backpacking trip or a day out in a National Park for an elopement, I’ll bring bear spray, extra rain ponchos, and a backup plan so we can easily pivot if needed.

 What You Won’t Get from Any Other Elopement Photographer

-Adventure Ready
+03. Adventure Ready

 Why I Do What I Do